 Dominion will not impose any restriction on an individual unless the restriction is justified and carried out according to this chapter or otherwise required by law.
 If a provider imposes a restriction pursuant to this chapter, except as provided in 12VAC35- 115-50, the following conditions will be met:

-A qualified professional involved in providing services has, in advance, assessed and documented all possible alternatives to the proposed restriction, the individual's medical and mental condition, behavior, preferences, nursing and medication needs, and ability to function independently.
+A qualified professional involved in providing services has, in advance, assessed and documented all possible alternatives to the proposed restriction, considering the individual's medical and mental condition, behavior, preferences, nursing and medication needs, and ability to function independently.

 A qualified professional involved in providing services has, in advance, determined that the proposed restriction is necessary for effective treatment of the individual or to protect them or others from personal harm, injury, or death.